glurp/quadwebgl/README.md

 Phase 1
 --------

-* quad dynamique orientation
 * sky
-* light
 * texture for batiments
-* collision detection by raytracing
+* behavior realist on collision
-* camera mode : fixed,...

 Phase 2
 -------